DataDog/documentation/content/en/getting_started/prometheus.md

 ## Setup
 ### Installation

 [Install the Datadog Agent for your corresponding Operating system][4].
-The Prometheus/Openmetrics check is included in the [Datadog Agent][4] package, so you don't need to install anything else on your nodes or hosts.
+The Prometheus/Openmetrics check is included in the [Datadog Agent][4] package, so you don't need to install anything else on your containers or hosts.

 ### Configuration